 We’re very happy with how our Product Management and Engineering teams have been able to offer an integrated Oracle backup approach while staying true to the core Rubrik benefits.

 Want to learn more?
-Register for our August 24th webinar on the Rubrik and Oracle integration.
+Watch our on-demand webinar on the Rubrik and Oracle integration.